hybridgroup/gort/README.md

 ## Getting Started
 We are going to have precompiled binaries available soon.
 You can also build from source.

 The Gort CLI provides many useful features on many hardware platforms, and has no other dependencies.
-You install Gort separately from any framework, which means you can use it to program Arduinos with the Firmata firmware also compatible with Cylon.js, Gobot, & Artoo, as well as JavaScript frameworks such as Johnny-Five.
+You install Gort separately from any framework, which means you can use it to program Arduinos with the Firmata firmware also compatible with Cylon.js, Gobot, & Artoo, as well as frameworks such as Johnny-Five.

 ## How To Use